-Last but not least by any means, shop online auctions.
-Ebay is a great resource.
+Shop online auctions.
+Ebay is a good resource.
 Of course, there are other auction sites that are just as valid and offer great deals.
 As with any purchase of used furniture it is necessary to know what you are buying.
 Communicate with the seller.
 Ask all the questions you want answered.
 Do not bid until you have the answers.
 And, make sure there is a return policy and my suggestion is to pay with PayPal for that extra degree of safety.

 Do not worry if you do not win the auction.
 There will be another.

 Estate sales are yet another place to buy used furniture.
 Having been to many in my lifetime I would suggest that anyone wanting to get the best buy on the used furniture left behind should wait to purchase it on the last day of the sale.
 Ordinarily, the prices come down as the estate sale draws to a close.
 Of course, if you see a piece of used furniture that you really like, it may be sold before the last day.

 That brings me to a word of caution.
 Most of the estate sales are conducted by people well versed in pricing collectibles.
 They have two of three days to make a profit and they are going to get the most they can for any piece of used furniture.
 Remember that regardless of what you are told, the piece of used furniture is just that — used!
 And, even with the story of how that one piece was the person’s favorite and was purchased back in the day, remember that the piece of furniture has no sentimental value for you.
 Do not pay for sentiment.
 Pay for a piece of used furniture.